prompt …

 narrative …

 Following pages are a filtered version of theming the early days of text and gold.
 And surprisingly, they make a fascinating story!
 They also answered a question that stayed longer on my mind — why should one care for the pen and the paper?
 What value in spending cycles on the tools of a bygone era!
 Turns out, our challenges and moral dilemmas are not very different!
-We are right at the middle of the 10k cycle turning our physical information and value exchange protocol to digital form - in search of the next boost to the conscious experience.
+We are right at the middle of the 10k cycle turning our physical information to digital form.
+We are adapting to the idea of digital money - in search of the next boost to the conscious experience.
 Since the future is a scary veil of the unknown, there is a lot to learn from our past.
-Exploring a similar event - when we embraced gold and the written word - is a good option to compass our AI driven future - that might run on bitcoin value exchange protocol ... more

 notes and stuff …